-- Students who previously took a nationally standardized aptitude examination, such as the GRE, MAT, or GMAT, shall submit official test score(s) with the Application for Admission.
+- 1. Students who previously took a nationally standardized aptitude examination, such as the GRE, MAT, or GMAT shall submit official test score(s) with the Application for Admission.
 No time limit is established on test scores for admission to Graduate School.
-(However, most scores are available for only five years.) - College of Education students seeking advanced teacher certification (Class A) must furnish a copy of a valid teaching certificate (not Optional or Provisional certificates).
+(However, most scores are available for only five years.)
+Please consult the individual program test score requirement prior to taking exam.
+Exam requirements vary by program. - College of Education students seeking advanced teacher certification (Class A) must furnish a copy of a valid teaching certificate (not Optional or Provisional certificates).
 Alternative Fifth-year students seeking initial certification are not required to present a teaching certificate.
 See the College of Education section for additional information. - 3.
 Students who have completed an Air Force intermediate or senior level Professional Military Education (PME) course must submit an official transcript from the Registrar, Air University.
 Students who have completed U.S. Army Command and General Staff College must submit an official transcript.
-Students who completed any other service-sponsored PME School must submit a course completion certificate. - Health Certificate (Troy Campus requirement).
-Students who enroll or take courses on the Troy campus must submit a medical record to the Health Center.
+Students who have completed any other servicesponsored PME School must submit a course completion certificate. - Students who enroll or take courses on the Troy campus must submit a medical record to the Health Center (Troy Campus requirement).

 Submission of the completed application, application fee, official test scores, letter of recommendation, and official transcripts normally completes an application for admission.
 When the application for admission has been processed, the appropriate Graduate Admissions personnel will inform applicants of the action taken.
 Admission to the Graduate School does not imply official admission to a specific graduate program.
-For admission to a particular program of study, students must refer to program admissions guidelines for additional specifications and requirements.
+For admission to a particular program of study, students must refer to program admission guidelines for additional specifications and requirements.